ItsRiprod/Deskthing-Apps/logger/README.md

 # CACP Portable Logger System

-**Smart Adaptive Logger with Multi-Environment Support**
+**Smart Adaptive Logger with Multi-Environment Support & Advanced Configuration**

-A sophisticated logging system that automatically detects its environment (browser, CLI, server) and provides optimal logging experience for each.
+A sophisticated logging system that automatically detects its environment (browser, CLI, server) and provides optimal logging experience for each, with powerful file-level overrides and granular control.

 ## ✨ Features